TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 ## **Q7.
 How do you learn new technologies?**

-I follow structured tutorials, documentation, short courses, and then immediately apply what I learn in small modules or projects.
+I follow documentation, short courses, and structured tutorials.
+After understanding the basics, I immediately apply them in small tasks or mini-projects.
+Practical implementation helps me learn faster and retain concepts better.

 ---

 ## **Q8.
 Tell me about a situation where you learned something quickly.**

-While building ResumeDoctor.AI, I learned TF-IDF and Jaccard similarity quickly using tutorials and documentation, and applied them to real logic in the project.
+While building ResumeDoctor.AI, I had to understand TF-IDF and Jaccard similarity within a short time.
+I learned from documentation and examples, and quickly applied them to build the keyword extraction and matching logic.

 ---

 ## **Q9.
 How do you stay updated with technology?**

-By following documentation, YouTube channels, newsletter updates, and by implementing small prototypes.
+I follow technical blogs, YouTube channels, official docs, and I experiment with new tools or APIs whenever possible.
+Hands-on practice keeps me updated and confident.

 ---